vmware-archive/pcfdev-cli/README.md

 ## Building

-The `bin/build` script will compile a version of the plugin that downloads the latest PCF Dev OVA built by our CI system.
-This OVA may or may not have passed automated tests.
+The `bin/build` script will compile a version of the plugin that downloads the latest release of the PCF Dev OVA.

 ## Tests